B.S., City College of City University of New York; A.M., Ph.D., Harvard University

 Stanford Calderwood Professor of Economics

-Award-winning teacher and development economist specializing in labor issues; policy work throughout Africa and East Asia.
+Award-winning teacher and education innovator; development economist specializing in labor issues; policy work throughout Africa and East Asia.